vannguyengd/gooddata-ui/docs/01_intro__why_gdui.md

 However, there are a couple of things to think about:
 -  It is easy to create static charts with a few hard-coded SQL queries, but new requirements will keep coming.
 Are you sure your SQL queries won’t turn into a big ball of mud or a spaghetti monster?
--  The data model may change—not that frequently, but it happens.
+-  The data model may change — not that frequently, but it happens.
 Are you ready to refactor all the complex analytical queries when it does?
 -  How about interactivity?
 Think filtering by various dimensional and numeric criteria, think drilling, think dynamic charts with user-defined measures and granularity.

 Which way sounds more convincing to you?
 Buy or build?